Failure to Field Dress

 If the sun has set and a hunter finds himself alone and in the dark, the

 law presumes he was aware of such circumstances, and may not consider

 the surrounding circumstances in its prosecution of him, should he fail

 to properly dress the wildlife he has hunted.

 For legal assistance and individual care,

-contact one of our wildlife violation defense lawyers from Feldmann Nagel, LLC.
+contact one of our wildlife violation defense lawyers from Feldmann Nagel Margulis.